lihualei71/adaptMT/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

+* Remove the abbreviation in the DESCRIPTION title
+* Change the last sentence of Description by adding the reference in the DESCRIPTION

+---

+## Resubmission
+This is a resubmission.
+In this version I have:

 * Converted the DESCRIPTION title to title case.

 ---